FAFSA Deadlines Rundown for 2023-24

 Perhaps the most significant changes under the act are those made to the federal Pell Grant.
 Unlike loans, this type of grant doesn't need to be paid back and is normally reserved for undergraduates with the highest demonstrated need.

 Under the new act, the Pell Grant will expand to more students and link eligibility to both family size and the federal poverty level.
-For the 2023-24 school year, students can receive a maximum Pell Grant of $7,395, up from $6,895 in 2022-23.
+For the 2023-24 school year, students could receive a maximum Pell Grant of $7,395, up from $6,895 in 2022-23.

 Frequently Asked Questions About the FAFSA